Entries Tagged as 'San Diego'

 In keeping with the holiday spirit of things, the office manager apparently channeled that anger into the posting of this (uncredited) About.com excerpt in the office kitchen, for the edification of all.
 How that’s for savoir faire?

-related: an evening of congenial abnormality
+related: An evening of congenial abnormality

 Tags: Christmas · etiquette · it's my party · obnoxious definition · office · party planning committee · San Diego